gSchool/ada-1-intro-to-ruby/01-control-structures/02-wk02-nested-arrays-hashes.md

 Copy the above data into a file, then write code to address the following prompts.

-1. Add two more meals to our menu, including name, price and allergy information

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->